lukemonahan/splunk_modinput_prometheus/README.md

 We recommend installing on a heavy forwarder, so the processing of events into metrics occurs at the collection point and not on indexers.
 The app is only tested on a heavy instance so far, but if you use a Universal Forwarder be sure to also install on your HFs/Indexers as there are index-time transforms to process the received metrics.

-All available parameters are described in inputs.conf.spec.
+All available parameters are described in [inputs.conf.spec](https://github.com/ltmon/splunk_modinput_prometheus/blob/master/modinput_prometheus/README/inputs.conf.spec)

 ### Static exporter